 Foster care is, by definition, an activity which takes place within the home.
 In this close environment, false or unfounded allegations can be made for several complex reasons.

 A child may make a false allegation in response to something which has been said or done that has made them upset or angry.
 Sometimes, a child may be unhappy with things in their foster home and want to move on and feel raising an allegation will enable them to do so.
 Equally, a child may believe that by raising an allegation against their foster family, they may be able to return to their family home.
-Sometimes, a birth parent may raise a false allegation for the same reason.
+Sometimes, a parent may raise a false allegation for the same reason.
 In other situations, a child or young person may have been triggered by an event or action which reminds them of a traumatic early life experience, which has made them feel unsafe and led them to misinterpreting a situation or event.
 The motivation behind each false allegation is often complex, and may be the result of multiple factors.

 If a child has previously made false allegations, this should be added to their care plan/ behaviour risk assessment, along with what support has helped them previously or any factors that will influence the care to be provided.